 Mr. Robert M. Brady became the Associate Director for Financial and Business Operations at the Department of Defense Education Activity (DoDEA) on 3 June, 2013.
-He is responsible for financial management of a DoDEA annual operating budget of approximately $1.8 billion and a multi-billion dollar Military Construction budget for numerous new schools in the next five years.
-The DoDEA budget supports 181 schools, over 78,000 students and over 15,000 employees worldwide.
-At DoDEA Headquarters, he is responsible for the Resource Management, Procurement, Logistics and Information Management Technology Divisions.
+He is responsible for financial management of a DoDEA annual operating budget of approximately $1.9 billion and a multi-billion dollar Military Construction budget for numerous new schools in the next five years.
+The DoDEA budget supports 163 schools, over 71,000 students and over 15,000 employees worldwide.
+At DoDEA Headquarters he is responsible for the Resource Management (Comptroller), Procurement, Information Technology, Human Resources, Logistics, Facilities and Security Management Divisions.

 Prior to joining DoDEA, Mr. Brady served for four years in the Pacific Division of Headquarters Marine Corps.
 At the Pacific Division, he was responsible for financial management and force posture planning for the multi-billion dollar Marine Corps Pacific realignment plan mandated by the "United States - Japan Roadmap for Realignment Implementation" agreement of 2006.

 Mr. Brady is a retired Marine who served on active duty from 1978 to 2008.
 As a Naval Aviator, the majority of his operational assignments were in tactical flying squadrons that globally deployed for land and shipboard operations overseas.
 As a Lieutenant Colonel, he was the Commanding Officer of a Marine Light/Attack Helicopter Squadron.
 As a Colonel, he was the Commanding Officer of a Marine Aircraft Group.
 He has over 3,500 flight hours in the AH-1 "Cobra" aircraft.